The One Stop office utilizes a student's Quinnipiac University email address as the primary means of communication with the student.

 Contact One Stop

-We are committed to superior quality service to help our students and their families with records and enrollment services, managing student finances (formerly the Bursar), and parking and transportation services.
+We are committed to superior quality service to help our students and their families with records and enrollment services, managing student finances (formerly the Bursar), meal plans and parking services.